a1928375/LeetCode/README.md

 46. removeDuplicates: (83) Given a sorted linked list, delete all duplicates such that each element appears only once.

 47. removeDuplicatesTwo: (82) Given a sorted linked list, delete all nodes that have duplicate numbers, leaving only distinct numbers from the original list.
 Return the linked list sorted as well.

+48. reverseLinkedList: (206) Reverse a singly linked list.

+49. reverseBetween: (92) Reverse a linked list from position m to n.
+Do it in one-pass.
+Note: 1 ≤ m ≤ n ≤ length of list.

+50. mergeTwoSortedLists: (21) Merge two sorted linked lists and return it as a new sorted list.
+The new list should be made by splicing together the nodes of the first two lists.

+51. partitionList: (86) Given a linked list and a value x, partition it such that all nodes less than x come before nodes greater than or equal to x.
+You should preserve the original relative order of the nodes in each of the two partitions.